a-lud/sample-management/README.md

 Fill out the `template-sample-sheet.csv` file with your own information.
 Best practices would be to require each field to have information.
 Currently I have not implemented hard-requirements on these columns.
-For right now, use your own judgement on what is required.
+For right now, use your own judgement on what fields are necessary and should have information.

 ### Step 2: Build a database